Climate action

 Near-term targets (to be achieved by 2030, using 2022 as the baseline year):

-• Reduce absolute scope 1 and 2 greenhouse gas (GHG) emissions by 60%.
+• Reduce absolute Scope 1 and 2 greenhouse gas (GHG) emissions by 60%.

-• Reduce absolute scope 3 greenhouse gas (GHG) emissions from purchased goods and services, upstream and downstream transportation and distribution by 25%.
+• Reduce absolute Scope 3 greenhouse gas (GHG) emissions from purchased goods and services, upstream and downstream transportation and distribution by 25%.

 Long-term and net-zero targets (to be achieved by 2050, using 2022 as the baseline year):

-• Reduce absolute scope 1 and 2 greenhouse gas (GHG) emissions by 90%.
+• Reduce absolute Scope 1 and 2 greenhouse gas (GHG) emissions by 90%.

-• Reduce absolute scope 3 greenhouse gas (GHG) emissions by 90%.
+• Reduce absolute Scope 3 greenhouse gas (GHG) emissions by 90%.

 • Achieve net-zero emissions across the entire value chain.